joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/09/04/world/asia/australia-rescue-antarctica.html?searchResultPosition=7

 **Burning Man Attendees May Get to Leave on Monday**\
-`Tens of thousands of people have been stranded for days at the festival’s remote desert site in Nevada because of torrential rain.`\
+`Thousands of people have been stranded for days at the festival’s remote desert site in Nevada because of torrential rain.`\
 https://nytimes.com/2023/09/04/us/burning-man-festival-rain-mud-updates.html?searchResultPosition=8

 **Ukraine’s Arrest of Powerful Oligarch Is Latest Sign of Anti-Corruption Efforts**\